 - What else could this mean?
 To answer this question, you have to imagine other possibilities.
 This is where you exercise your power to create the future by purposefully choosing what you want circumstances to mean.
 Even in a “negative” situation, you can choose a positive meaning, even if it is only that you are glad you are aware of the situation instead of having it hidden from view.

 - What advice would your future self give you?
 Picture your future self, having achieved the goal or resolved the issue, looking back on you now from a place of success.
 This future self would likely say some version of “This is just a step along the way, keep going.”
 Write down any other thoughts or advice you believe your future self would give you.

 - Where else does this happen in my life?
 We develop patterns of thinking, feeling, and acting which often lead to similar results.
 These patterns point to core beliefs.
 Because many beliefs are formed during childhood, they may be holding you back as an adult and especially as an entrepreneur.
 While we may be unaware of many of these beliefs, our patterns can provide us with clues.
-Once you discover a pattern that points to a core belief, you can replace it, using the belief process I outline here.
+Once you discover a pattern that points to a core belief, you can replace it using the strategies below.